sashap100/Vassar-Dining-App/intellij/doc/design.md

 * Menu: station name (String), list of Dishes

 ## Class diagram
-Note that the DishLibrary class is not currently implemented, but we want to include it in the structure of our classes because we know we want to implement it in the next iteration.
-Reviews have also not been implemented but are included in the diagram for future iterations.
+DishLibrary class has not been implemented, it is planned to be implemented in the next iteration when favorites are implemented.
+Reviews likely will not be implemented in the future but are included in the diagram for reference.
 ```plantuml
 @startuml